What gets you out of bed in the morning? Our

 Tdh is a courageous and innovative organisation that endeavours to keep abreast of children’s actual needs and to work as closely as possible with those on the ground despite being the largest organisation of its kind in Switzerland.

-I always wanted to contribute to the improvement of children’s lives, but it wasn’t before I joined Terre des hommes (Tdh) that I engaged professionally in the field of child protection.
-I brought my diverse background into the wonderful Tdh team in Moldova – I had studied economics and management, travelled to several different countries as a student and worked as a PR manager in the music industry.
+I grew up in Moldova in a challenging social and economic environment, which persists to this day.
+I know the hardships children face in Eastern Europe, so I always felt that this should change and everybody can contribute to this goal.
+But it wasn’t before I joined Terre des hommes (Tdh) in 2013 that I engaged professionally in the field of child protection.
+Tdh helped me learn about this field, but on the other hand, I brought my diverse background into the organisation – I had studied economics and management, lived in several countries, and worked as a PR manager in the music industry.

 I started working for Terre des hommes (Tdh) in May 2009 as part of a project to protect children living and working in mines and quarries.
 Everyone told me I was crazy, that a woman shouldn’t be working in a such a rough environment full of degenerates.
 To tell the truth, I was pretty apprehensive on my first day.
 It was the first time I had been to a traditional gold mine.
 I rode about 100km through the bush by myself, but when I got there I immediately understood Tdh’s cause.
 The children were living in terrible conditions and many of them were fending for themselves.
 I saw 5-year-old children playing alongside their mothers.
 They were covered in dust and could easily have come into contact with the toxic products being used by the adults.